 Ahokas works internationally on design and art projects that vary between industrial production and handcrafted one-offs.
 His work is focused on creating bold, alternative and dynamic lifestyle products such as tableware, rugs, upholstery, wallpapers, lighting, furniture, shoes, bags, jewellery and accessories.
 Ahokas is renowned for modern surface pattern and colour designs that he has created for companies operating in the sectors of consumer goods and marketing.
 He has created alone for the iconic Finnish Marimekko textile and clothing house over fifty interior design products since 2006.

 Born in 1976, Ahokas took his Master of Arts Degree from the University of Art and Design Helsinki in 2001.
-He is a member of Design Migration Association and the ORNAMO Finnish Association of Designers.
+He is a member of Design Migration Association and Ornamo Art and Design Finland.
 Ahokas is currently based in Helsinki, Finland.